e0ipso/drupal-unit-autoload/README.md

 all those scenarios.

 ## The Solution
 Meet the Drupal Unit Autoload.
-To include it, just add the following to your PHPUnit test class:
+To include it, just add the following to your PHPUnit test class (change the path depending on the location of your test classes):

 ```php
 require_once __DIR__ . '/../../vendor/mateu-aguilo-bosch/drupal-unit-autoload/autoload.php';